mdibaiee/mahdi.blog/_posts/2019-07-27-discrimination-iran.md

 Iranian users rely heavily on use of VPN services and proxy servers to bypass censorship, but now with most Cloud Providers blocking access of Iranians, we are left with limited, usually more expensive options for setting up these servers.

 This is a clear discrimination based on nationality and a breach of [Internet Freedom](https://en.wikipedia.org/wiki/Internet_freedom).
 These websites do not block us because we acted in a wrong way, or even, at cases, because we live in Iran, but because we were _born_ in Iran.
 Now, you may say this is because of the law and they have no choice.
-That's true in some cases and we'll talk about it [later](#of-rolling-eyes-and-shrugs) in the post, though sometimes the implementation of these laws seem to go further than what the laws actually require.
-The companies seem to go the _easy_ way by blocking access as much as they can.
+That's true in some case, though most of the time the implementation of these laws seem to go further than what the laws actually require.
+The companies seem to go the _easy_ way by blocking access as much as they can to avoid holes in their system.

 # Drugs, Medicine, and Medical Devices